Petrol, diesel prices remain unchanged today

 Oil companies began daily revision of the two auto fuels from a June 7 after keeping the price unchanged for last 82 days during Covid-19 related lockdown.
-Since then petrol and diesel prices have increased by Rs 9.5 - Rs 11.5 per litre respectively.
-Last week petrol and diesel prices remained inched for four days before diesel prices increasing on Sunday and again on Monday.
+Since then petrol and diesel prices have increased by Rs 9.5-Rs 11.5 per litre respectively.
+Last week petrol and diesel prices remained unchanged for four days before diesel prices increasing on Sunday, Monday and again on Wednesday.

 (Inputs from Agencies)